Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Sears sold them from 1908 to 1940.
 It offered 447 architect-designed models.

-Most were priced from about $725 to $2,500, although some larger models like the Verona, two-story Dutch Colonial which included almost every amenity, even flower boxes under the windows, sold for more than $4,000.
+Most were priced from about $725 to $2,500, although some larger models like the Verona two-story Dutch Colonial that included almost every amenity, even flower boxes under the windows, sold for more than $4,000.

 Sears sold over 70,000 kit homes before the program was discontinued.